Vaccine mandate FAQs

 Yes, but only if they have a My Vaccine Pass.
 (A My Vaccine Pass is for vaccinated and exempt people.)

-What if I am not comfortable working alongside those who are not able to be to be vaccinated?
+What if I am not comfortable working alongside those who are not able to be vaccinated?

 It is important that you discuss this with your Manager so that a plan for your area can be developed.